rafageist/proposal-multiple-catch-when/README.md

 ## Alignment with Current Exception Handling

-In JavaScript, when an exception is thrown, it is captured by the first catch block encountered in the hierarchy.
+In JavaScript, when an exception is thrown, it is caught by the first catch block found in the hierarchy.
 This behavior remains consistent with the proposed changes.
-If a block does not catch the exception—either because it lacks a catch block or because the when condition evaluates to false—the exception will propagate up the call stack, where it can be caught by a higher-level catch block.
+If a block does not catch the exception (either because it lacks a catch block or because the when condition evaluates to false), the exception will propagate up the call stack, where it can be caught by a higher-level catch block.

 This ensures that the traditional flow of exception handling is preserved.
-The flexibility introduced by allowing any block to have a catch (and potentially a when condition) simply extends this existing mechanism, giving developers more control over how and where exceptions are handled, without altering the fundamental principles of exception propagation.
+The flexibility introduced by allowing any block to have a catch block (and potentially a `when` condition) simply extends this existing mechanism, giving developers more control over how and where exceptions are handled, without altering the fundamental principles of exception propagation.

 ## Benefits